-- Stipend coverage at the NIH approved level - Funding for supplies and research support including educational expenses - Funding for travel to present at national conferences and symposia - Access to research support services to facilitate conducting C/T research - Multi-level mentoring - Clinical and Translational (C/T) research training - Professional skills and career development training
+- Stipend coverage at the NIH approved level - Funding for supplies and research support including educational expenses - Funding for travel to present at national conferences and symposia - Access to research support services to facilitate conducting C/T research - Multi-level mentoring - Clinical and Translational (C/T) research training - Professional skills and career development training this mission, the CTSC Education Program (CTEP) aims to educate and train a diverse and empowered group of clinical and translational scientists who are prepared to advance translational science discovery to practice, thereby improving health and enhancing the quality of life by reducing disability and death from disease.
+The WCM CTSC is committed to ensuring that the translational science workforce is broadly representative across racial, ethnic, sex, gender, age, socioeconomic, geographic and disability status (See NIH's Interest in Diversity Statement).
+We seek students who represent and embody the wide range of lived experiences and backgrounds of the US population.

 What is Translational Science?
-Translational Science is the field of investigations that focus on turning observations in the laboratory, clinic, and community into interventions that improve the health of individuals and the public-from diagnostics and therapeutics to medical procedures and behavioral changes.
+Translational Science is the field of investigations that focus on turning observations in the laboratory, clinic, and community into interventions that improve the health of individuals and the public-from prevention to diagnostics and therapeutics as well as medical procedures and behavioral changes.
 Read more about the stages of translational science here.